Need help on using this website? Check out the Technical FAQ.

-Members who need medico-legal assistance or advice should contact the CMPA as soon as possible.
-Contact a medical officer by phone, 1 800 267-6522, or submit the Medico-legal assistance form online.
+Members who need medical-legal assistance or advice should contact the CMPA as soon as possible.
+Contact a medical officer by phone, 1 800 267-6522, or submit the Medical-legal assistance form online.

 Members can change personal information online or they may contact the CMPA by telephone.

 When and where will an upcoming CMPA education symposium be held?
 How can I register?

 Information and online registration for upcoming symposia is available on the Symposia/conference page.

 How can I arrange to have an educational session presented by either a physician from the CMPA or by legal counsel?